mypoolin/pgupi/README.md

 Here we are using | (pipe) as a separator.
 Now we will hash this verifying string with sha512 algorithm and pass it in the calls

-## Passing the variables

-The variables have to be passed using POST request to the url given above with the following field names.
-* checksum
-* merchant_name
-* merchant_message (message that you want to be displayed on the page)
-* merchant_txn_id
-* amount

-**Please note again that these transactions have to be a POST request**

 ## Redirection URL